staskut/find-the-ship/README.md

 ## The Image Labels

-Each non-empty image sample contains its labels embedded in its respective filename.
-The filename format is:
+Each non-empty image sample contains its labels embedded in its respective filename according to the following format.

 <div align="center">
   <code>